-We appreciate the time and energy of the over 100 individuals and groups who submitted, and the many people and groups we met with virtually and kānohi ki te kānohi during this time.
+We appreciated the time and energy of the over 100 individuals and groups who provided written submissions, and the 60 individuals and groups we met with virtually and kānohi ki te kānohi during this time.

 Mā ngā panonitanga ture ka whakapūmautia ngā tikanga e tautokona ai te rārangi tikanga hou me te huarahi whakatau take hou e te ture, he tika hoki te aukaha.
 Mā ēnei mea hoki e pūmau ai te arotahi o te rārangi tikanga me te huarahi whakatau tautohe ki te oranga me te haumaru ākonga, e māmā ake ai hoki te whakamahi a ngā kaiwhakarato i te rārangi tikanga.

 Mā ngā panonitanga ture e turuki te piripono ki Te Tiriti o Waitangi.
 Mā ēnei mea katoa ka piki te hāngai wā roa o te rārangi tikanga me te huarahi whakatau tautohe kia ngāwai ai te whakahaere o ēnei mea e rua.

 Law changes will make sure the law is fit for purpose to improve learner wellbeing and safety.
 They will make sure the code and dispute resolution scheme consistently focus on learner wellbeing and safety, and make it easier for providers to work with the code.

 Law changes will reinforce commitment to Te Tiriti o Waitangi.
 They will improve the long-term relevance of the code and disputes resolution scheme so both can be managed efficiently.